If you’re self-employed, you have to pay self-employment tax to the IRS. And to do that, you need to file Schedule SE.

 What does Schedule SE look like?

-Schedule SE is a two-page form from the IRS, the first page of which looks like this:
+Schedule SE is a two-part form from the IRS, the first page of which looks like this:

 Part I: "Self-employment tax"

-Line 13 will also prompt you to multiply whatever your self-employment tax is by 50%— you can deduct the resulting amount on line 27 of Schedule 1 (Form 1040).
+Line 13 will prompt you to multiply whatever your self-employment tax is by 50%.
+You can claim the resulting amount on yet another schedule of Form 1040—Schedule 1.

 Part II: "Optional methods to figure net earnings"